aimov6464/WebSocketChat/README.md

-Всем привет!
-Это обычный онлайн чат написанный на языке Java используя WebSocket.
-Можно подключится к серверу через telnet и порт 5555;
+Hi all!
+This is a regular online chat written in Java using WebSocket.
+You can connect to the server via telnet and port 5555;